-Smart Pills is a supplement designed to optimise brain function and promote mental efficiency.
-It is formulated from six different ingredients, including two renowned natural nootropics, Bacopa monnieri and Ginkgo biloba, vitamin B12 - now scientifically recognized as playing a key role in the nervous system, caffeine, taurine and theanine.
+Smart Pills is a supplement designed to optimize brain function and promote mental efficiency.
+It is formulated from six different ingredients, including two renowned natural nootropics, Bacopa monnieri and Ginkgo biloba, vitamin B12 – now scientifically recognized as playing a key role in the nervous system, caffeine, taurine, and theanine.

 Smart Pills is for anyone looking to:

-Achieve ‘flow’, the mental high characterised by deep concentration and total immersion in an activity.
+- Achieve 'flow', the mental high characterized by deep concentration and total immersion in an activity;

 When is a good time to take Smart Pills?

 - When revising for an exam and during the exam itself;

 - On occasions that demand intense mental effort;